 The Australian Bureau of Statistics (ABS) 2016 Census shows Queensland’s population grew in the five years between 2011 and 2016, and that Queensland became more culturally diverse during that time.

 In 2016, Queensland spoke more than 180 overseas languages, held more than 110 religious beliefs and came from more than 220 countries.

 The Queensland Government values the cultural, social and economic rewards cultural diversity generates in Queensland and has compiled the Diversity Figures Snapshot and accompanying Diversity Figures report to illustrate the unique features of our diverse population.
-These publications were produced prior to the current government.

 There are a number of social and cultural characteristics featured in the Diversity Figures including:

-- the ancestry of Queensland’s population
+- geographic distribution of Queensland’s diverse population

-- the religious affiliation of Queensland’s population
+- religious affiliation of Queensland’s population